 I am on medical leave for the entire fall semester, and in early 2014, will transition into disability retirement status.
 I do not anticipate returning to the classroom at PCC, or anywhere else for that matter.

 UPDATE: To be very clear, I’m struggling with an ongoing problem with mental illness.
 I have been hospitalized on involuntary holds five times this summer.
 The repeated insinuation that I’m not really ill is infuriating: people who’ve never met me offer diagnoses as well as assertions that I’m “faking it” all.
-I’m on five medications: Zyprexa, Depakote, Invega, Lexapro, and Lithium.
+I’m on something like nine medications: Zyprexa, Depakote, Invega, Ambien, Klonopin, Lexapro, Tramadol, Naltrexone and Lithium.
+(They took me off Seroquel after I ODed on it on September 4, the night I confessed the truth about hving slept with students.)
 I’m meeting with therapists constantly.

 This is a desperately difficult time for me and my family, and in the view of my psychiatrist, it is a time for me to take disability retirement.
 (A disability retirement is processed through the State Teachers Retirement System, not the college.)

 Second UPDATE: My wife and I have agreed to separate.
 Eira and I are pledged to an amicable and cooperative divorce that prioritizes the well-being of our children.

 I did a short CNN/HLN segment yesterday, talking with others about the “Girls Around Me” mobile app.
 Here it is:

 I’m in Waterville, Maine, where I’m speaking tonight at Colby College on Men, Women, and Body Image.